COVID-19 pandemic in Slovakia: March 2020

 The condition of the first infected man had gotten worse, and he was transported to an intensive care unit.
 Prime Minister Peter Pellegrini confirmed that there were 2 more cases of coronavirus in Slovakia.
-The first case was an employee of the U. S. Steel company in Košice and the second case was his wife from Martin.
+The first case was an employee of the U. S. Steel Košice company in Košice and the second case was his wife from Martin.
 In a press conference, the mayor of Bratislava Matúš Vallo announced that effective from Tuesday all educational institutions: (kindergartens, schools, universities) in Bratislava (city and Region) will be closed until Friday.
 Later on, a nationwide school quarantine was imposed for 2 weeks (until 27 March).